anuraio/anura-sdk-js/README.md

 **`async getResult(options: GetResultOptions): Promise<DirectResult>`**
 - Gets a result from Anura Direct.
 Throws an exception if an error was received from Anura Direct.
 - Exceptions thrown:
-  - `AnuraClientError`: Thrown if a 4XX response is returned from Amnura Direct
+  - `AnuraClientError`: Thrown if a 4XX response is returned from Anura Direct
   - `AnuraServerError`: Thrown if a 5XX response is returned from Anura Direct
   - `AnuraError`: General exception that represents any other type of error that occurred while fetching from Anura Direct.